 The diagnostic process starts by talking with you about your symptoms and conducting a detailed physical examination.
 Diagnostic imaging, including X-rays and MRI scans, can be useful for a diagnosis as well.

-Over-the-counter medications such as Aleve, Advil, Motrin, and aspirin can help reduce swelling and pain.
+- Anti-Inflammatory Medications: Over-the-counter options like Aleve, Advil, Motrin, and aspirin can reduce swelling and discomfort.

-Place a bag of ice directly onto the shoulder for 20 minutes to reduce and prevent inflammation.
+- Icing: Apply a bag of ice to the shoulder for 20 minutes to decrease inflammation and manage pain.

-Start with a free wellness consultation to explore your goals and what tools are available to you.
+- Wellness Consultation: Begin with a free consultation to explore your health goals and available wellness tools.